-Welcome.
-This blog will explore the history of software engineering, analyse the current state of the industry and try to predict its future trajectory.
+Welcome to my new blog.
+I will use this space to explore the history of software engineering, analyze the current state of the industry and try to predict its future trajectory.

 It’s a good time to be a software engineer.
 This is software’s golden age.